forestgrape/coronavirus/index.md

 Data ideally are in a common format (e.g. CSV), on a public API (e.g. GitHub repository/REST API) and are annotated e.g. contain a readme with the specifications what and how is measured.

-<p id="forms-of-life">-------</p>
+<p id="coronaviruses">-------</p>

-# Life on Earth with a Focus on Viruses
+# Coronaviruses with a Focus on Sars-CoV-2
+[in work]
-Principles of the different forms of life on earth.
-The focus is on principles key to understand coronaviruses.
+Various aspects of coronaviruses are described.
+The starting point are the principles of life on earth.
+The focus is on understanding coronaviruses.

 - [Introduction to Life](#intro-to-life)
     * [forms of life](#forms-oflife)